igsr/gca_1000genomes_website/_faq/can-i-get-access-1000-genomes-wiki.md

 For the duration of the 1000 Genomes Project, a wiki was part of the project website.
 It was used for internal project discussions and membership was not provided to people outside the consortium.

-For members of the consortium with quesries regarding access to the wiki, please email [info@1000genomes.org](mailto:info@1000genomes.org).
+Members of the 1000 Genomes Project consortium with quesries regarding access to the wiki should email [info@1000genomes.org](mailto:info@1000genomes.org).